 What do you need to know about the academic side of your study abroad experience with SRAS?
 Below is all the information you need, from application prerequisites to how to obtain your official program transcript.

 If you are over 18 years of age and have earned a high school diploma, you are eligible for most of our programs (some list specific additional requirements).
 We generally expect that you will have had a minimum GPA of 2.5 overall and 3.0 in major courses, but GPA is not the only factor we consider when reviewing your application.

-You do NOT need to be a current student at a university or college to apply.
-You do not need to be a US citizen or resident.
-Previous study of a foreign language is only required for some advanced programs and certain internship placements.
+You do NOT need to be a current student at a university or college.
+You need NOT be a US citizen or resident.
+Previous foreign language study is NOT required for most programs.
 SRAS does not discriminate based on age, sex, race, or any other factor.

 We have a US School of Record for the following:

-A US School of Record means that your program is supported by and documented by an accredited US university.
-The School of Record will issue an American transcript, making credit transfer relatively routine.
+A US School of Record means that your program is documented by an accredited US university.
+The School of Record will issue your transcript, making credit transfer relatively routine.

 For instance, for many universities abroad, course numbers and even syllabi are not common.
 SRAS, however, has assisted our hosts in developing syllabi and can provide you with one in advance in most cases.
 Transcripts, however, are issued in a format used by the host university and will not include course numbers.
 They will indicate course name, level (where applicable), hours completed (or ECTS credits), and grade.
 You should ask your study abroad office how best to handle this on your credit transfer form.

 Transcripts are typically in English, and in some cases in both Russian and English.
 Hours indicated are academic hours (one academic hour equals 40-45 minutes unless otherwise specified).
 Grades may be indicated in any of the following formats:

 - Number: 5, 4, 3, 2, 1

 - Letter: A, B, C, D, F